Dixie Carter (wrestling): Dixieland (2013–2014)

 On January 9, 2014, Magnus defeated AJ Styles upon his return to TNA, unifying the titles.
 Styles left TNA after the match.
 On January 30, 2014, Montel Vontavious Porter debuted in TNA as an investor and entered into a feud with Carter.
-At Lockdown 2014, Dixie Carter's team of Bobby Roode, Austin Aries, and The BroMans (Robbie E and Jessie Godderz) lost to MVP's team of himself, The Wolves, and Willow in a Lethal Lockdown match after interference from the special referee, Bully Ray, who was initially intended to be the "insurance" for Dixie's team.
+At Lockdown 2014, Dixie Carter's team of Bobby Roode, Austin Aries, and BroMans (Robbie E and Jessie Godderz) lost to MVP's team of himself, The Wolves, and Willow in a Lethal Lockdown match after interference from the special referee, Bully Ray, who was initially intended to be the "insurance" for Dixie's team.
 As a result of her team's defeat, MVP took control of TNA as the (storyline) Director of Wrestling Operations.
 Following the events of Lockdown, Dixie feuded with Bully Ray, who promised that he would put her through a table.
 On the June 27 tapings of Impact that aired August 7, Carter was put through a table by Bully Ray.